-The Town’s award-winning Communications staff advise Cochrane Town Council and the senior leadership team on public engagement and communications strategy and promote Town programs, services, events, opportunities and governance through the Town website, social media, advertising, publications, media relations and more.
+The Town’s award-winning Communications staff advise Town Council and the senior leadership team on public engagement and communications strategy and promote Town programs, services, events, opportunities and governance through the Town website, social media, advertising, publications, media relations and more.

 The Town is committed to creating opportunities for meaningful dialogue and participation in decisions that impact residents; we will conduct transparent and inclusive engagement that is responsive and accountable.
 Town Council approved the revised Public Engagement Policy in June, 2018.

 As per Town policy, every effort is made to reach a wide variety of Cochrane groups and residents and offer a variety of ways to provide feedback when there are decisions to be made.
 Opportunities for engagement are profiled on LetsTalkCochrane.ca

 The Town has community digital signs at two locations:

 - Griffin Rd across the street from the Protective Services Centre

 If you represent a local non-profit or community organization, you may request space on the digital signs to help promote your program or event.
 Communications staff layout, upload and schedule all digital sign content.

 - submit requests at least two weeks in advance

 - no requests accepted more than six months in advance

 - space on signs is available on a first-come, first-served basis